-1 A 5.2 Ceilings Condition rating 2 Construction & Type The ceilings are made of lath and plaster to the original parts of the property and of plasterboard to the more recently renovated/added areas of the property.
+1 A 5.2 Ceilings Condition rating 2 Construction & Type The ceilings are made of lath and plaster to the original parts of the property and of plasterboard to the more recently renovated/built sections.
 Nature of inspection and Limitations Ceilings were examined for signs of undue levels of bowing, cracking, staining and other defects.
 Moisture meter readings were taken at regular intervals.
-Condition All internal ceilings are generally in poor decorative order.
-Plasterboard There was some visible hairline cracking to some plaster-boarded areas.
-There is perimeter junction cracking between the ceilings and walls in some places, generally which is not in itself of structural significance.
-This is normal thermal expansion movement and within tolerance levels.
-Lathe and Plaster Lath and plaster are where wooden Lathes about 10mm wide by 2mm thic between each lathe, are nailed to the underside of the joists and then plaster fills the gaps and adherence is achieved Whilst the condition and alignment of these ceilings is fair and failure of the considered to be imminent, the presence of minor ridges or cracks sugges particularly on the first floor.
-The ridges to the original lathe and plaster ceil the de-bonding of the plaster away from the timber structure (laths.)
-This is which takes place over the course of many years.
-Often lath and plaster ce paper lining, to conceal historic defects or to provide some additional supp ts some movings are caused a normal precipition of the contraction of vement, sed by rocess, Normal future maintenance is required, including filling and redecorating a necessary. ny cracks as i
+Condition All internal ceilings have been maintained and all surfaces are presented in fair decorative order.
+Plasterboard There was some visible hairline cracking to the kitchen ceiling.
+Action Required Normal future maintenance is required, including filling and redecorating a necessary. ny cracks as 3